Educator raises the alarm: day-care centers are increasingly becoming detention centers-breakinglatest.news-Breaking Latest News

 “Detention centers endanger the development of our children”

-“The day-care center no longer works reliably, and day-to-day life in the day-care center is increasingly characterized by custody instead of needs-based care, education and support,” says Theobald.
+“The day-care center is no longer reliable, and day-to-day day-care is increasingly characterized by custody instead of need-based care, education and support,” says Theobald.

 “This is frustrating for parents, professionals and children.
 Detention centers endanger the development of our children.”
 Education expert Stein emphasized on “ZDF” that the importance of early childhood education is often underestimated.